-Societal benefits of the scientific research enabled by this partnership will include a better understanding of how US and international market inefficiencies can lead to financial instability; how humans and ecosystems are impacted by aerosols in the atmosphere; how US water supply systems and river basins can be better managed and protected; how microbial therapies can support health and resolve clinical conditions; and how environmental stewardship can increase food production and security.
+Societal benefits of the scientific research enabled by this partnership included a better understanding of how US and international market inefficiencies can lead to financial instability; how wind speeds and atmospheric properties impact weather and wind turbine performance; how US water supply systems and river basins can be better managed and protected; how microbial therapies can support health and resolve clinical conditions; and how environmental stewardship can increase food production and security.

-The federated cloud with DIBBs storage assets will benefit the broader NSF community by serving as a model for campus-to-campus cyberinfrastructure that is scalable and sustainable.
-It will demonstrate how sharing data infrastructure building block capacity across institutional boundaries can create wider science and engineering collaborations and increase data sharing.
-A community portal will provide how-to guides to institutions that wish to replicate this model.
-Technical documentation and webinars will feature best practices and include how to create VM instances, run at federated sites, burst to AWS, and access, move, and store large-scale data.
+The federated cloud with DIBBs storage assets benefited the broader NSF community by serving as a model for campus-to-campus cyberinfrastructure that is scalable and sustainable.
+It demonstrated how sharing data infrastructure building block capacity across institutional boundaries can create wider science and engineering collaborations and increase data sharing.
+A community portal provided how-to guides to institutions that wish to replicate this model.
+Technical documentation and webinars featured best practices and included how to create VM instances, run at federated sites, predict price performance of Aristotle cloud and AWS instances, use containers effectively, and access, move, and store large-scale data.

-A new model for allocations and accounting will also be implemented.
+A new model for allocations and accounting was also implemented.